bpilab/ceiflab.github.io/user/jn271_pubs.md

 * Butler, A.J.O., Meyer, C.R., and Neufeld, J.A.
 [Deformation of an Elastic Beam on a Winkler Foundation](http://dx.doi.org/10.1115/1.4046197) JOURNAL OF APPLIED MECHANICS-TRANSACTIONS OF THE ASME 2020

+* Warburton, K.L.P., Hewitt, D.R., and Neufeld, J.A.
+[The elastic Landau–Levich problem on a slope](http://dx.doi.org/10.1017/jfm.2019.910) Journal of Fluid Mechanics 2020

 * Géraud, B.M.M., Neufeld, J.A., Holland, P.R., and Worster, M.G.
 [Permeability measurements using oscillatory flows](http://dx.doi.org/10.1007/s00348-020-2906-z) Experiments in Fluids 2020

 * Sahu, C.K., and Neufeld, J.A.
 [Dispersive entrainment into gravity currents in porous media](http://dx.doi.org/10.1017/jfm.2019.1049) Journal of Fluid Mechanics 2020

 * Bryson, J.F.J., Neufeld, J.A., and Nimmo, F. [Constraints on asteroid magnetic field evolution and the radii of meteorite parent bodies from thermal modelling](http://dx.doi.org/10.1016/j.epsl.2019.05.046) Earth and Planetary Science Letters 2019

-* Warburton, K.L.P., Hewitt, D.R., and Neufeld, J.A.
-[The elastic Landau–Levich problem on a slope](http://dx.doi.org/10.1017/jfm.2019.910) Journal of Fluid Mechanics 2019

 * Nijjer, J.S., Hewitt, D.R., and Neufeld, J.A.
 [Stable and unstable miscible displacements in layered porous media](http://dx.doi.org/10.1017/jfm.2019.190) Journal of Fluid Mechanics 2019

 * Zheng, Z., and Neufeld, J.A.
-[Self-similar dynamics of two-phase flows injected into a confined porous layer](http://dx.doi.org/10.1017/jfm.2019.585) JOURNAL OF FLUID MECHANICS 2019
+[Self-similar dynamics of two-phase flows injected into a confined porous layer](http://dx.doi.org/10.1017/jfm.2019.585) Journal of Fluid Mechanics 2019

 * Neufeld, J.A., Bryson, J.F.J., and Nimmo, F. [The Top‐Down Solidification of Iron Asteroids Driving Dynamo Evolution](http://dx.doi.org/10.1029/2018je005900) Journal of Geophysical Research: Planets 2019